 While in Cesenatico, if you have the time, you should do a day trip to Cesena which is about an hour away by train.
-I highly recommend this lovely town and have told you about it before when I told you of the oldest library in all of Europe, that has been left untouched since the 15th century, the Bibliotecha Malatestiana.
-It alone is worth the trip.
+They have a secret you should know about!
+I highly recommend this lovely town.
+I told you about it before when I wrote about the oldest library in all of Europe.
+It has been left untouched since the 15th century!

 Emilia-Romagna Region, Italy